 - Combines two or more lots to exceed 7,500 sq. ft. of lot area (6000 sq. ft. in downtown where lots are smaller).
 Combining a lot smaller than 1,200 is exempted.
 (Many lots in downtown Laguna are around 2,000 to 2,500 sq. ft.
 This is designed to allow many combinations of two to three average-size lots, but not entire-block lot combinations.)

-- Height increases over what is permitted today, including the overall height limit in Laguna Beach of 36’, and the other height restrictions that have been in effect here for years.
+- Increasing height over what is permitted today, including the overall height limit in Laguna Beach of 36’, and the other height restrictions that have been in effect here for years.

-- Creates a cumulative effect if, within eight years and within a half-mile radius, multiple projects , each counted at 50% of their permitted size, exceed 45,000 sq. ft.
-(This is the “Enough is Enough” provision that restricts several developers from each building multiple commercial developments in close proximity and in the same timeframe.)
+- Creates a cumulative effect if, within the past eight years and within a half-mile radius, there are already several other new, large redevelopment projects.
+(This is the “Enough is Enough” provision that restricts several large-scale commercial developments in close proximity and in the same timeframe.)